 A Great Choice

 Macaulay Honors College welcomes applicants from New York, the US and around the world and offers them most of the same benefits that US-based students receive (as long as they meet CUNY’s New York State residency requirements).
-International students who are admitted to Macaulay receive free laptop and the Opportunities Fund for global research, service, and internships.
+International students who are admitted to Macaulay receive the Opportunities Fund for global research, service, and internships.
 (Subject to the continued availability of funds.)

 The application process and timetable are the same for international applicants, and CUNY costs are substantially lower than other top US institutions, making Macaulay a great choice. .